jonnydiamond/DatabricksAutomation/README.md

  # Continuous Deployment + Branching Strategy

-It is hard to talk about Continuos Deployment credibly without addressing the manner in which that Deployment should look... for example... what branching strategy will be adopted?
+It is hard to talk about Continuous Deployment credibly without addressing the manner in which that Deployment should look... for example... what branching strategy will be adopted?

 The Branching Strategy will be built out of the box when we dploy our resources in later step.
 It follows a GithubFlow paradigm to promote rapid Continuous Integration, with some nuances. [^6] (Go into more detail)